eddie-a-salinas/CA-Hydrology-W210-SP2022/Modeling/ARIMAModeling/README.md

 ### ARIMA Modeling for the GRACE Data

 This is a 3-step process.
 The *ARIMA_setup* notebook is used to load and stage the data.
 Next ARIMA is run from the command line with an R script.
 To see details on how to run it via the command line view the last few cells of the setup notebook.
-Finally, to view results from the ARIMA analyses can carried out in the *ARIMA_explore_6mos_python* notebook.
+Finally, to view results from the ARIMA analyses use  the *ARIMA_explore_6mos_python* notebook.

 **Summary Table for ARIMA Analysis of GRACE Data**